Cuibul salamandrelor

 Cuibul salamandrelor, also known as Oil! and Oil - The Billion Dollar Fire, is a 1977 Romanian-Italian action film directed by Mircea Drăgan.
+It is a loose sequel to Drăgan's 1973 Explozia with the characters of Salamander and Professor Luca returning.

 Plot

-An International petroleum company called Consolidated Oil covertly sets fire to an oil well in the Sahara because the government of the North African nation won't comply with their demands.
+International oil conglomerate Consolidated Oil covertly sets fire to oil wells at Abu Lambeth in an unspecified North African country because their government won't comply with their demands.
 Due to the extent of the damage, oil prices rise sharply.
-The company's president Mr. Stewart (Ray Milland) assigns John Carter (Stuart Whitman) to deflect suspicion.
-However, when Carter arrives on location, a company representative hinders his efforts and implies to him that the fire was started on purpose.
-Consolidated Oil hires a Romanian firefighting crew with little experience in oil well fires, but the Romanian specialists team up with Carter and find proof of arson.
-Eventually they succeed in putting out the seven fires.
-Consolidated Oil tries to sabotage the firefighting but their efforts fail.
+Consolidated Oil president Mr. Stewart (Ray Milland) sends in American oil well firefighter John Carter (Stuart Whitman) to deflect suspicion.
+However, when Carter arrives on location, Consolidated representative Peter Mann (William Berger) hinders his efforts and implies to him that the fire was started on purpose.
+Meanwhile the African government has called the Rompetrol for assistance.
+In response a Romanian firefighting crew led by "Salamander" Oprișan (Gheorghe Dinică) and industrial scientist Lupa (Radu Beligan) with more enthusiasm than experience are flown in.
+Assisting Carter and local engineers Ben (Woody Strode) and Ahmed Aziz (Tony Kendall) they find proof of arson.
+Eventually the firefighters succeed in quenching the blazes, saving the Abu Lambeth field despite Mann's efforts at sabotage.
 The international news media exposes the conspiracy and Stewart is unmasked as one of the driving forces behind the scheme.
 He learns that he is to be a scapegoat and is then murdered.
 His secretary is not only unsurprised when she is informed of his death, but she has already written his obituary.
-Meanwhile, the Romanian firefighters are publicly celebrated in the unnamed Arab country.
+Meanwhile, Carter and the Romanian firefighters are publicly celebrated by the local residents.